sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

 NOTE: you do not need to tin the 5V and 12V pads.

-**WARNING**: Be careful not to aggresively push the soldering iron tip into the PDB, as too much force will cut the pads right off the PDB!
+**WARNING**: Be careful not to aggresively push the soldering iron tip into the PDB, as too much force will cut the pads right off!

 ## Solder ESCs to the PDB